juaneth/Omnipetal/README.md

 # What is it?
 Omnipetal is a client for creating Minecraft Servers remotely using docker

+# Documentation
+We have a GitHub wiki for all documentation [here](https://github.com/juaneth/Omnipetal/wiki)

 # Installation
 Head over to [Getting Started guide here](https://github.com/juaneth/Omnipetal/wiki/Getting-started#client), then follow that and you should be all set <3.